zilahir/rzblog/content/blog/smarthome-2/index.md

 By first blink, this looks like an `uuid`.

-At this point I needed to figure out how can I add to a busket without using their frontend.
+At this point I needed to figure out how can I add to a basket without using their frontend.
 So, by simply generating my own `uuid`, using for exampe the [`uuid`](https://www.npmjs.com/package/uuid) npm package.

 After generaint an `uuid` I was calling their `draft` `API` with a copied payload from the request: